Why Austrian visa applications have to suck?

 One year and a half has passed, the work was fine and the team was great.
 But as some of you may know, the mother tong here is German, and none of us spoke it when we decided to come.
 For developers, that is usually not an issue.
 Most of the companies here either have English as its main language or the entire team speak English fluently.
 But if you are working on a different field, like my wife, it is quite tough to fit in the labor market.

 As the solo earner at home, things were starting to get a bit tricky.
 We could afford only one of us to take German classes and my wife was obviously the one that should take it.
 After almost 2 years, she can speak quite a lot already, but she is still trying to find a job that is willing to take a B2 German level speaker like her.

 Around April 2018, I have got a job offer from an awesome company also here in Vienna where the income difference was considerable.
 It would make things a bit smoother as they also offered to pay German lessons for me.
-That was big deal.
+That was a big deal.
 Even though I really enjoyed my former job, I couldn’t turn down an opportunity like that.
-But as an immigrant, there was a catch: I could only work for the company that have applied for my first visa, which means if I left my job, I would no longer have an work visa and I should move back to my country.
-That was a bummer.
+But as an immigrant, there was a catch: I could only work for the company that have applied for my first visa, which means if I left my job, I would no longer have a work visa and I should move back to my country.

 According to the Austrian immigration office, I should apply again for a new visa with the new company, but theoretically as I was a Red-White-Red card holder already, I wouldn’t have to go through all the technical steps again (Diploma validation, English or German skills validation, etc…).
 I decided to take the risk and accepted the job.